kevm314/prompted-inpainting-backend/README.md

 - while in the `app/` directory run the fastAPI server using the `python main.py` command ensuring to have an appropriate environment with the requirements packages installed.
 This command will automatically use the `dev.env` file.

+## Production database (via AWS RDS)

+- To set up a production database use AWS RDS to create a postgres database.
+  - Ensure to set public accessibility to True in AWS so that alembic migrations can be run from local PC
+  - Ensure to have the database VPC security group enabling access from the local PC running the migrations (should turn off once migrations are complete)
+  - Ensure to have any aws services (e.g. aws lambda functions) able to access the database in its VPC group
+- When running alembic migrations, it seems easier to have separate env files for dev/prod to switch between the two databases to migrate changes into production
+  - It may be possible that a new commit is needed to apply changes to the production database

 ## Database migrations

 - initialising a database migration with alembic (from within the `app/` directory)